Wednesday, October 1, 2025

 Jean Pichore

-MEN OF THE FLOATING GARDEN
+3: MEN OF THE GARDEN

-5th level Assassin, Genos the Gardener, heads a cabal of five 1st level hitmen working as longhunters in the Bloody Glades.
+5th level Assassin, Genos the Gardener, heads a cabal of five 1st level hitmen working as longhunters in the Bloody Marches.
 The bravos are accompanied by seven Thouls (OSE), mutant supersoldiers who chose the winning side over being disassembled for alchemical reagents.

 Frans Hals

-THE HERESIARCHS
+4: THE HERESIARCHS

-The Heresiarchs are elven longhunters with close ties to the Druid Mafia, a cushy relationship that gets them preferential treatment, potion discounts and tariff exemptions.
+Elven longhunters with close ties to the Druid Mafia, a cushy relationship that gets them preferential treatment, potion discounts and tariff exemptions.
 In exchange they do the occasional pro bono jobs for the druids (and by extension the See).

 The hunters traverse the Redriver in a quartet of canoes.
 Three are piloted by a pair of Elves, the fourth carries Tooth Fairy and is towed by the Water Skimmer.
 On foot they travel light, using two Bags of Holding to hold their supplies, canoes and 8,900 GP in monster parts.